Key & Peele: Awards and nominations

-Extras
+Related media

 Vandaveon and Mike

 Key & Peele have also created a YouTube commentary of their episodes under their alter-egos Vandaveon Huggins and Mike Taylor.
 Vandaveon and Mike analyze an episode, and suggest that low brow humor would make it funnier.
 These videos were also added to On Demand offerings of Key & Peele episodes.
 On March 12, 2014, Comedy Central announced the network was developing an animated spinoff starring Vandaveon and Mike as 12-year-old hall monitors, in association with Key and Peele.

+Other film and television

+Key and Peele have appeared as a comedic duo, usually in tribute to the show, in various film and television series.
+This includes the following: